DragonflyTelescope/SEW/README.md

 catalog = sew.run(path_to_fits_file)
 ```

-The `run` function can take any SExtractor configuration parameter as a keyword:
+You can specify any Source Extractor configuration parameter as a keyword in the `run` function:

 ```python
 catalog = sew.run(path_to_fits_file, DETECT_THRESH=3, MAG_ZEROPOINT=27)
 ```

-By default, a small number of parameters returned in the catalog:
+By default, a small number of parameters are returned in the catalog:

 ```
     X_IMAGE